tagohd/mono/File overview.md

 # 3 Changes
 Delete the tags when you've read the changes and they'll disappear from the tables.
 Or maybe we could have the tags #unseenBySudo and #unseenByLun, and we delete our respective tags when we've seen the changes?
 (I am using an "and" in the queries, so you really only have to delete the "unseen" tag.)

 [Sudo]: I'll leave it up to you to decide what kinds of changes count as major, minor, or trivial.
 To me, tagging something as a major change means I really want you to look at it/you should look at it first.
 Minor changes: I only added a couple sentences or explicitly referenced a detail that had previously only been hinted at.
-Trivial changes: usually just changes to the metadata or adding a link.
+Trivial changes: usually just changes to the metadata, adding a link, or placing the note into a new folder.
 Something that causes the file to show that it was recently modified, but doesn't really affect anything.

 ## 3.1 Changes Lun Should Really Look At (Major Changes)
 ```dataview